SEAPUNK/detritus-client/README.md

 // part of your version control system, or an environment variable.
 // By default, the CommandClient will use the ClusterClient
-// The ShardClient/ClusterClient will be under CommandClient.client as soon as you create the object const token = '';
+// The ShardClient/ClusterClient will be under CommandClient.client as soon as you create the object const token = "";
 const commandClient = new CommandClient(token, {
   // Prefix `..`, if you want multiple prefixes pass in `prefixes: ['..', '...']`
-  prefix: '..',
+  prefix: "..",
 });

 // Simple ping/pong command
 commandClient.add({
   // name describes the command trigger; in this case, ..ping
-  name: 'ping',
+  name: "ping",
   run: (context, args) => {
-    // Commands should return a promise to ensure that errors are handled return context.reply('pong!');
+    // Commands should return a promise to ensure that errors are handled return context.reply("pong!");
   },
 });

 // Command demonstrating command pipelines commandClient.add({
-  name: 'owner',
+  name: "owner",
   // onBefore should return a boolean to indicate whether or not the command should proceed
   onBefore: (context) => context.client.isOwner(context.userId),
-  onCancel: (context) => context.reply('This command is only available to the bot owner.'),
+  onCancel: (context) =>
+    context.reply("This command is only available to the bot owner."),
   run: async (context) => {
     // Commands may also run asynchronously.
-    await context.reply('You are the owner of the bot!');
+    await context.reply("You are the owner of the bot!");
   },
 });